SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Properties/Terreni alla Fonte.md

-— Italiano sotto —
+---
+draft: false
+date: 2025-11-15
+language: EN/IT
+---

+--Italiano sotto--

+> [!Abstract]
+> This document details the **[[Terreni alla Fonte]]**, a large, steep, and heavily wooded plot located at the source of a stream.
+With a surface area of over 4,000 m², its primary potential lies in forestry (firewood) and strategic utility installations (5G antenna), rather than agriculture.

 - **Location:** [Google Maps](https://maps.app.goo.gl/fu9qVUUFnK8wMgSv7) | Coordinates: 44.399902, 8.255036
-- **Land Registry:** Foglio 46, Particella 200
+- **Land Registry:** Foglio 46, Particella 200 (**Total Area: 4,410 m²**)

 ![[Catasto Terreni alla Fonte.png]]
 ![[Catasto Terreni alla Fonte vs Chiappella.png]]

 ### Description and Potential Use

-This is a steep, heavily wooded plot of land located at the source of a stream—the very one that flows into the larger stream near our house.
+This property consists of a single large plot (**Particella 200**, 4,410 m²), which is steep and heavily wooded.
+It is located at the source of a stream—the very one that flows into the larger stream near our house.
 However, due to the direction of the current, water from this source flows *away* from our main property.

 - **Potential Uses:**
   1.  **5G Antenna Installation:** The high ground could be interesting for installing a 5G internet antenna to get a faster connection in the valley.
 However, it's unclear if the signal is actually better there; this needs to be tested.